Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 <!--more-->

 [Poznań Global Game Jam][pggj] edition took place in [Politechnika Poznańska][pp].
 Over forty enthusiastic people participated in this event to within 48 hours make glorious games.
 The main theme of this year's jam, was '_We don't see things as they are, we see them as we are_'.
-Because of the differences in time zones, organizers announced it few hours after we already started implementing our ideas.
-The prototype version of our game was almost working at that time, so the better solution was, to focus on delivering what we have already started.
+We found it out few hours after we already started implementing our ideas, so the better solution was, to focus on delivering what we have already started.

-My team (me & [@lukaszwojciak][wojciak]) decided to learn something new and related to circle geometry, so we got an idea, to implement game similar to the classic [Space Invaders][spaceinvaders], but with a planet behind the main character, so he/she can protect it.
+My team (me & [@lukaszwojciak][wojciak]) decided to learn something new and related to circle geometry, so we got an idea, to implement game called [Planet Defender][jam_defender], which is somehow similar to the classic [Space Invaders][spaceinvaders], but with a planet behind the main character, so he/she can protect it.
 We had some problems with defining the main character, but at the end we came to conclusion, that the easiest to implement and animate will be a simple pyramid, which will imitate the egyptian God Ra.

 Similar to [Purrfect][purrfect_article], we used [Spine][spine] and [Pixi.js][pixi] to animate and render graphic assets.
-In his article I would like to focus mainly on circle geometry and all of the mathematics which is necessary to understand the rotation of the planet and collision between the planet and meteors.
+In this article I would like to focus mainly on circle geometry and all of the mathematics which is necessary to understand the rotation of the planet and collision between the planet and meteors.

 ###Rotation of the planet